DennisKoshta/PortfolioWebsite/README.md

 ## 7. <a id="google-cloud-hosting" style="color: inherit; text-decoration: none;">Google Cloud (gcloud) Hosting</a>

 Google Cloud Platform (GCP) offers a variety of services for hosting and managing web applications.
-In this project, I have used GCP's App Engine to deploy and host my portfolio website, providing a scalable and reliable hosting solution.
+In this project, I have used GCP's App Engine to deploy and host my portfolio website, providing a scalable and reliable hosting solution that provides a custom domain and SSL security for an HTTPS connection.

 ### Features